 What pose is this, anyway?

-Is Jessica Alba a Trace or Photo Reference?
+Is Jessica Alba a Trace or from Photo Reference?

 Other Celebrity Coincidences